 We’re sure Rudy will calm down as he grows older, so our testing of these beds might be skewed a bit as he tries out some now and some later.
 We’ll take this into account as we post updates.
 Here are the four we decided to kick the tires on.

-- K9 Ballistics makes some of the highest quality and best-reviewed chew resistant and chew proof dog beds you’ll find.
+- K9 Ballistics makes some of the best quality and best-reviewed chew-resistant and chew-proof dog beds.

-- Kuranda also makes a good line of chew proof and chew resistant dog bed.
+- Kuranda also makes a good line of chew-proof and chew-resistant dog beds.
 Below is their signature chew-proof bed.
 Like the K9 bed above, it’s made of chew-proof material.
 In this case, PVC or metal.
-Now, my dogs have chewed up PVC pipes before, so I’m curious to see how this one plays out.
+My dogs have chewed up PVC pipes before, so I’m curious to see how this one plays out.

 The K9 Ballistics Tough Rectangle dog bed faired well – better than we expected.